scottitran/ROS2-Micro-ROS-Benchmark/README.md

 1. Check the param available by: `ros2 param list`
 2. Set new param value: `ros2 param set /<publisher_or_subscriber_name> <param_name> <new_values>`
-For example in this demo, set new message size = 128B: `ros2 param set /publisher sub_num 30`
+For example in this demo, to set new message size = 128B: `ros2 param set /sender sub_num 30` or publisher frequency = 10 Hz: `ros2 param set /sender pub_frequency 0.1`

 ## Debug ROS2 Topic in terminal
 Below only include topic commands because this project only used _topic_ communication mechanism